Arbixal/wow-classic-heal-analyser/README.md

 ## TODO
 * Check for consumable buffs on combat start to include pre-pull consumes in counts.
-* Fill in the enchants column with useful data.
 * Healing stats (Effective Heal, Overheal, Wasted Heal)